 You will want to add a few coats of paint to your sign to start and allow those to dry.
 I painted all surfaces (front and back) to protect the entire thing from the elements.
 After the paint has dried, add a few coats of the varnish to all surfaces as well.
 Allow everything to cure before continuing.

 Finally, it’s time to draw!
 I decided to add a stencil to the burlap on the buckets as well.
 I just used a marker and the larger stencil in the package.
 You can write whatever you would like on the buckets.
+Get creative!

-Use the bolts and nuts to secure the buckets to the top and add the knobs to the bottom of your garden tool organizer.
+Next, use the bolts and nuts to secure the buckets to the top and add the knobs to the bottom of your garden tool organizer.
 You will also want to add a sawtooth hanger or two to the back to keep it in place on the wall.

 Use a metal saw to trim any excess from the bolts in the back.
 The threaded portion of the knobs is long and will stick out too far so they will need to be trimmed.